 Consultation with the Burns Paiute Tribe, Confederated Tribes of the Grand Ronde, Confederated Tribes of Warm Springs, Cow Creek Band of Umpqua Tribe of Indians, and Klamath Tribes was initiated on July 22, 2020.
 The Klamath and Grand Ronde Tribes each responded indicating the area was outside of their ancestral lands.
 On December 11, 2020, the cultural resources report was sent to the Tribes and the SHPO for their review.
-FEMA has not received any responses as of the date of this draft EA.
-Barring additional information from the SHPO or Tribes, based on the nature of the proposed action and the sites, and avoidance and minimization measures, FEMA has determined that the proposed action would result in no adverse effects to historic properties.

-FEMA conducted an informal coordination with BLM regarding the wild and scenic river adjacent to Odin Falls and BLM concurred in December 2020 that impacts on the values of the wild and scenic river would be unlikely.
-BLM may provide further comments following a review of this draft EA.
+FEMA has not received any responses as of the date of this final EA.
+FEMA conducted an informal coordination with BLM regarding the wild and scenic river adjacent to Odin Falls and BLM concurred in February 2021 that impacts on the values of the wild and scenic river would be unlikely.
 Appendix A provides a copy of all agency and tribal correspondence.